blackcub3s/MSc-FinalThesis/README.md

         2. See which subjects convert to alzheimer's and which do not: see `temps_de_conversio(SUBMODALITAT_fMRI)`

-    * [a. fes_merge_en_tensor_3d (obte l'array 3d).py](https://github.com/blackcub3s/MSc-FinalThesis/blob/main/DataAnalysis/inContext/DADES_PREPROCESSADES_FINALS/a.%20fes_merge_en_tensor_3d%20(obteArray3d).py): In this file the most important snippet of code is the funcion `fes_merge(n_timeseries)`.
-On the one hand, this function went around around each folder name of syntax "SUBJECTID__LLUID" and got the SUBJECTID and LLUID to save it in list objects, and on the other, went into each folder to find a .txt file of each subject (this .txt came out from original .NIFTI files[^3] after registering them on Shen's atlas  and) which contained a matrix with plain text of shape `(214,140)`, where the first dimension where the 214 ROIs of Shen's atlas and 140 where the number of time series data available.
+    * [a. fes_merge_en_tensor_3d (obte l'array 3d).py](https://github.com/blackcub3s/MSc-FinalThesis/blob/main/DataAnalysis/inContext/DADES_PREPROCESSADES_FINALS/a.%20fes_merge_en_tensor_3d%20(obteArray3d).py): In this file the most important snippet of code is the funcion `fes_merge(n_timeseries)` (see down below).
+On the one hand, this function went around around each folder name of syntax "SUBJECTID__UID" and got the SUBJECTID and LLUID to save it in list objects, and on the other, went into each folder to find a .txt file of each subject (this .txt came out from original .NIFTI files[^3] after registering them on Shen's atlas  and) which contained the time series data matrix with plain text, shape `(214,140)` , where the first dimension was the number of ROIs[^4] of Shen's -214- atlas and the second one was the number of time series data available -140 data points taken for each ROI-.

         https://github.com/blackcub3s/MSc-FinalThesis/blob/bd8e13d5ad14fc7103469cd7c6f38da0e5008288/DataAnalysis/inContext/DADES_PREPROCESSADES_FINALS/a.%20fes_merge_en_tensor_3d%20(obteArray3d).py#L39-L114